bigwiv/Biopython-cn/chr10.rst

-Chapter?10??Swiss-Prot and ExPASy
+ÔªøChapter 10  Swiss-Prot and ExPASy
 =================================

-10.1??Parsing Swiss-Prot files
+10.1  Parsing Swiss-Prot files
 ------------------------------

 Swiss-Prot
 (```http://www.expasy.org/sprot`` <http://www.expasy.org/sprot>`__) is a
 hand-curated database of protein sequences.
-Biopython can parse the °∞plain text°± Swiss-Prot file format, which is still used for the UniProt Knowledgebase which combined Swiss-Prot, TrEMBL and PIR-PSD.
+Biopython can parse the ‚Äúplain text‚Äù Swiss-Prot file format, which is still used for the UniProt Knowledgebase which combined Swiss-Prot, TrEMBL and PIR-PSD.
 We do not (yet) support the UniProtKB XML file format.

-10.1.1??Parsing Swiss-Prot records
+10.1.1  Parsing Swiss-Prot records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Section?\ `5.3.2 <#sec:SeqIO_ExPASy_and_SwissProt>`__, we described
+In Section \ `5.3.2 <#sec:SeqIO_ExPASy_and_SwissProt>`__, we described
 how to extract the sequence of a Swiss-Prot record as a ``SeqRecord``
 object.
 Alternatively, you can store the Swiss-Prot record in a
 ``Bio.SwissProt.Record`` object, which in fact stores the complete